-Over the last 20 years we’ve had many unrepeatable exhibition: Gerald Laing’s 16’ high Anna Karina (1964) along with his weighty Hamburg Triptych; Helen Denerley’s pivotal wolf pack at the same time as James Hawkins’ first large Triptych, and Peter White’s large paintings of heads, shown together with Lotte Glob’s books.
-We have had exhibition on ‘Art and the Word,’ the ‘Art of Humour’ and ‘Art and the Sea’.
-These were all significant and unrepeatable exhibitions.
+Over the last 20 years we’ve had many unrepeatable exhibitions: Gerald Laing’s 16’ high Anna Karina (1964) along with his weighty Hamburg Triptych; Helen Denerley’s pivotal wolf pack at the same time as James Hawkins’ first large Triptych, and Peter White’s large paintings of heads, shown together with Lotte Glob’s books.
+We have had exhibition on ‘Art and the Word,’ the ‘Art of Humour.'
+‘Art and the Sea' and 'Love Letter to Europe.'

 Please contact the gallery if you wish to be kept up-to-date with the gallery our changing shows, and we will put you on our mailing lists.

 mailing listsign up to one of our mailing lists

 Be kept up-to-date with what is going in Kilmorack Gallery and sign-up to either our e-mailing list or our postal mailing list.
 Please let us know if you have interest in a specific artist or type of work.